Living Legacies

 Gardner.
 She emphasized the important role Lewis and Tolkien had played in

-curriculum at Oxford.
-After more such praise as was relevant here, she added,
+at Oxford.
+After more such praise as was relevant here, she added, on a more

-on a more critical note, that Lewis had been ‘out of touch with contemporary
+critical note, that Lewis had been ‘out of touch with contemporary scholarship

 portrait of a rather dejected-looking Lewis in the Proceedings of the British Academy, Volume 51, now available, like so